Explore our most up to date guidance and information for trainees during the COVID-19 pandemic.

 We understand that during these challenging times, you may feel more overwhelmed and stressed than usual.
 We are here to support you and are in the process of expanding our Psychiatrists Support Service (PSS).
 The PSS provides free, rapid, high quality peer support by telephone to psychiatrists of all grades who may be experiencing personal or work-related difficulties.
 Please email PSS@rcpsych.ac.uk if you have any queries.

-The college has taken the difficult decision to cancel the Paper A examination that was due to take place on 16 June 2020.
-Please visit the exams page on the RCPsych website for more details, including a letter from the Chief Examiner, Dr Ian Hall.
+The College has taken the difficult decision to cancel the Paper A examination that was due to take place on 16 June 2020.
+Please visit the exams page on the RCPsych website for more details, including a letter from the Chief Examiner, Dr Ian Hall on the 12th May 2020.

 We are aware of the impact of the postponed of interviews and exams on trainees who are on MTI visas and we’re working urgently to see how these individuals can be supported.
 Please do get in touch with us if you are in this situation.